Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 What life looks like after

-The assessment produces documentation, but its real value is relief.
+The diagnostic produces documentation, but its real value is relief.
 Teams typically have:

 - Shared understanding of how work actually flows